Determining Feynman integrals with only input from linear algebra

-which removes $\tD_1$ from the denominator and results in simpler FIs.
-The second contribution originates from the integration region $|\ell_1^\mu|\sim |\eta|$, where we either get much simpler factorized FIs (if some loop momenta are much smaller than $|\eta|$) or L-loop single-mass vacuum FIs.
-Therefore, after proper expansion at $\eta\to \infty$, the resulted new FIs are either single-mass vacuum FIs or simpler FIs comparing with original FIs.
+Otherwise, the propagator is unchanged.
+After the above simplification, the resulted new FIs at boundary are either single-mass vacuum FIs or simpler FIs comparing with the original FIs.
 For the later cases, we can compute them again using AMF, which needs even simpler FIs as input for boundary conditions.

 By using AMF iteratively, to determine any $L$-loop FI, we eventually only need single-mass vacuum FIs no more than $L$ loops as additional input besides IBP reductions.
 Diagrams of some typical single-mass vacuum FIs are shown in Fig.~\ref{fig:bubbles}.